inside.ewu.edu

 Pre-requisites: junior standing.

-This course prepares students to teach English Language Learners in U.S. P-12 classrooms with the theory, tools and strategies needed to plan and implement effective instruction that takes into account the language of the discipline area.
-Students will focus on two areas (Language Arts, Social Studies, Sciences, and Math) exploring with educational linguistics.
+Prepares students to teach English Language Learners in U.S. P-12 classrooms with the theory, tools, and strategies needed to plan and implement effective instruction that takes into account the language of the discipline area.
+Students focus on two areas (Language Arts, Social Studies, Sciences, and Math) exploring with educational linguistics.

 ESLG 472.
 TEACHING ENGLISH FOR SPECIFIC PURPOSES.
 3 Credits.